FAQs

 How will the project impact the local environment?

 Vanderbilt Estates Dix Hills will have a positive impact on the local environment.
 Fewer cars and trucks producing fewer gas emissions will enhance air quality.
 Drinking water will not be impacted.
-Each luxury townhome will be equipped with the latest energy efficient appliances and materials.
+Each luxury townhome will be equipped with the latest energy-efficient appliances.

 How will the project enhance air quality?